Siri Script Rewritten to Deflect Feminism Questions - The Mac Observer

 Need to be ‘Neutral’

-Siri should be guarded when dealing with potentially controversial content” according to the documentation.
+Siri “should be guarded when dealing with potentially controversial content” according to the documentation, updated in June 2018.
 It said questions “can be deflected … however, care must be taken here to be neutral.”

 In a statement responding to the leak, Apple said: